How Much to Tip House Cleaners in 2026

 Recurring Service (Weekly, Biweekly, Monthly)

-When you have the same cleaner or team visiting regularly, the tipping math changes.
-Most clients in Oregon tip $10-$20 per visit for biweekly service, which adds up to meaningful supplemental income for the cleaner over the course of a year.
+When you have the same cleaner visiting regularly, most clients in Oregon tip $10-$20 per visit for biweekly service.
+The bigger opportunity to show appreciation comes during the holidays — tip your regular cleaner the equivalent of one full cleaning session as a year-end bonus.

 Tipping Reference Table